inteleon/snap-plugin-collector-newrelic/README.md

 **NOTE:** Not all additional application metrics are included in the example configuration file, because those can be generated dynamically depending on the available metric values.

+### Good to know

+The plugin always fetches the default time frame, which is the last 30 minutes.
+I plan on supporting relative timeframes.

 ## Contributors

 Coming soon.